dw-thomson/SAGC_scRNAseq_workshop/docs/source/Set-up.rst

 Firstly,
 Create a directory to store workshop datasets and R code.
-* This can be done by right clicking and selecting ‘New Folder’
+* This can be done by right clicking and selecting ‘New Folder’.
 * Alternitively this can also be done within Rstudio, using the unix ‘Terminal’ - the tab next to ‘Console’

 code-block:: R